AGTHARN/FlyPE/README.md

 ### Support
 If you have any issues with the plugin, or have any suggestions for the plugin, feel free to let me know [here](https://github.com/AGTHARN/FlyPE/issues) and I would look at it as soon as possible!

+Alternatively, you can get support from our [Discord Server](https://discord.gg/bGKEJTKPZc)!

 ![GitHub issues](https://img.shields.io/github/issues/AGTHARN/FlyPE?style=for-the-badge) ![GitHub closed issues](https://img.shields.io/github/issues-closed/AGTHARN/FlyPE?style=for-the-badge)